symfony-tools/code-block-checker/README.md

 This project is considered **an internal tool** and therefore, you **shouldn't use this project in your application**.
-Unlike the rest of the Symfony projects, this repository doesn't provide any support and it doesn't guarantee backward compatibility either.
-Any or the entire project can change, or even disappear, at any moment without prior notice.
+Unlike the rest of the Symfony projects, this repository doesn't provide any support and it doesn't guarantee backward compatibility.
+Any file or the entire project can change, or even disappear, at any moment without prior notice.